-Consider this: When a friend of yours shares his/her experience about a product/service that has helped them solve a certain problem in their life, he/she always does it in a storytelling way.
+Consider this: When a friend of yours shares their experience about a product/service that has helped them solve a certain problem in their life, they always do it in a storytelling way.

 John or Maria tell you how Product M or Service N have helped them overcome their struggles.
 You start to believe if they have changed for good, so can you.
 The same logic applies to your audience.

 NOTE: Don’t forget to focus on the transformation your offer will bring to your prospect’s life.